CivicTechTO/ttc_subway_times/README.md

 This is a project implementing a ‘scraper’ to grab and publish TTC subway arrival times against citizen-led performance metrics analyzing service timeliness and reliability.
 The end goal is to maintain and publish this performance dashboard building consensus on service quality betterment over public transit in Toronto.

-## State of the project
+# State of the project

-We have a Python scraper running on AWS submitting predicted subway arrivals to an AWS PostgreSQL database since late February 2017.
+We have a Python scraper running on AWS saving predicted subway arrivals since late February 2017.
 We need to process this data to generate observed station arrival times for each train at each station.
 There was a couple month hiatus in data scraping because the database was full between August and November, but the scraper is now continuing to hum along nicely.

 We're still trying to process the predicted arrival times obtained from the API into reasonably reliable state.
 This work is happening in a Jupyter Notebook [Filtering Observed Arrivals.ipynb](doc/Filtering%20Observed%20Arrivals.ipynb); it is mostly in SQL, despite being in a Python notebook.

 Take a look at [How to Get Involved](#how-to-get-involved) with your expertise.
 Feel free to follow along; your informed feedback will surely lead to better data.

-## First Step Metric
+# First Step Metric

 **Buffer Time** - A measure of reliability useful for the rider:

 - how much extra time he/she needs to buffer in order for their trip to be on time 1 trip out of 20.

-## Documentation
+# Documentation

 Review the [doc/](doc/) folder for the [Jupyter Notebooks](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html#id5) explaining how we explored developing this project and understanding the data.
 Jupyter notebooks are a way of having code, descriptive text, and output together in one document to present a narrative around data exploration.

 If you're interested in a Data Dictionary, [click here](doc/DataDictionary.md) (it's also in the `doc/` folder.

-## Data Flow and Data Structure
+# Data Flow and Data Structure

 The scraper runs every minute during TTC service hours.
 Each of these runs is termed a `polls` and has a start / end time.
 During one run of the scraper, each station gets its predicted arrivals returned as a `request`, noting which station it is using `stationid` and `lineid`.
 For each request, 3 predicted arrivals are recorded for each line and direction at that station.
 These responses include the train's `traindirection` and its unique ID `trainid`, the time until the train's arrival `timint` and a `train_message`, whether the train is arriving, at station, or is delayed.

 For more info: review the API exploration notebook under [`doc/API_exploration.ipynb`](https://github.com/CivicTechTO/ttc_subway_times/blob/master/doc/API_exploration.ipynb)

-## Analyzing the Data
+# Analyzing the Data

 Historical data is stored in the s3://ttc.scrape bucket, the fetch_s3.py script can be used to automatically fetch and assemble this data.
 Its usage is